-Using my own racial identity problems as a partial comparison, I discussed with them how neither sexual orientation or ethnic group is a choice, and how coming to terms with it would help with a lot of their problems.
-We also talked about how they feared being rejected by their mum over their sexuality: which would explain the BPD, at least in part.
+Using my own racial identity problems as a partial comparison, I discussed with them how neither sexual orientation nor your ethnic group is a choice, and how coming to terms with it would help with a lot of their problems.
+We also talked about how they feared being rejected by their mum over their sexuality, which would explain the BPD, at least in part.

-The frequency in how often I found myself going into therapist mode to ask questions that might help the other clients, was ridiculous.
+The frequency with how often I found myself going into therapist mode to ask questions that might help the other clients was ridiculous.
 It wasn’t my place to try and help the other clients resolve aspects of their problems.
 That’s not what I was there for.
 I was there because I wanted help with my own problems for a change.
-All I was doing at work was helping other people with their problems: I wanted to put my problems first for a change.
+All I was doing at work was helping other people with their problems.
+I wanted to put my problems first for a change.

 As I’ve already stated, I was willing to give group therapy another try, so long as I also got my one-to-one counselling.
-Plus, I’ve always been open to try new therapies before I dismiss them, so I could get the first-hand experience of its effectiveness: it wasn’t effective, for me at least.
-The lack of the promised one-to-one counselling became the main reason why I would drop out of the group.
+Plus, I’ve always been open to trying new therapies before I dismiss them, so I could get first-hand experience of there effectiveness: it wasn’t effective, for me at least.
+The lack of promised one-to-one counselling became the main reason why I would drop out of the group.

 I was meant to be doing one-to-one counselling at the same time I was doing group therapy, but that never came.
 Even though that was our agreement for me doing the group in the first place, and even though I was constantly chasing it up.